openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 Note: `channelRefreshInterval` from [Bridge Configuration](#solcast-bridge-configuration) will calculate intermediate values without requesting new forecast data.

-`powerItem` shall reflect the power in kW for this specific rooftop.
+`powerItem` shall reflect the power for this specific rooftop.
 It's an optional setting and the [measure is sent to Solcast API in order to tune the forecast](https://legacy-docs.solcast.com.au/#measurements-rooftop-site) in the future.
 If you don't want to sent measures to Solcast leave this configuration item empty.

+`powerUnit' is set to `auto-detect`.
+In case the `powerItem` is delivering a valid `QuantityType<Power>` state this setting is fine.
+If the item delivers a raw number without unit please select `powerUnit` accordingly if item state is Watt or Kilowatt unit.

 ## Solcast Channels